-1) Excessive brick wear can be the result of various conditions.
+- Excessive brick wear can be the result of various conditions.
 Most common is improper curing of the brick when first fired.
-FOLLOW THE INSTRUCTIONS FOR THE FIRST FIRING AND CURING CYCLE in the OPERATION Section of the instruction manual).

-2) All insulating firebrick expands and contracts when heated and cooled.
+FOLLOW THE INSTRUCTIONS IN THE INSTALLATION SECTION FOR THE FIRST FIRING AND CURING CYCLE! - All insulating firebrick expands and contracts when heated and cooled.
 Over time this will lead to cracking and spalling.
-Spalling is the continued cracking of the brick which eventually results in large pieces of the brick falling out from the brick section.
+Spalling is the continued cracking of the brick, which eventually results in large pieces of the brick falling out from the brick section.
 This is a normal condition as long as the emphasis is on eventually.
 Factors such as how close the kiln is operated at or near maximum temperature, how often and how fast the kiln is cycled up to heat and then cooled, how heavy the loads are, all figure into the brick wear equation.
 There is no set rule as to how long a brick lining will last.
-There are some L&L kilns which are 25 to 40 years old with the original lining still in usable shape.

-3) Frequent door openings when the kiln is at high temperatures can cause thermal shock, leading to excessive cracking and spalling.
+There are some L&L kilns, which are 25 to 30 years old with the original lining still in place.
+Note that the type of brick we use is the same that we have always used and is the same brick generally used in the hobby kiln industry. - Frequent door openings when the kiln is at high temperatures can cause thermal shock, leading to excessive cracking and spalling. - For light to moderate spalling, re-coat the brick with the Brick Facing or the Brick Primer/ Hardener